 - [36] The grounds upon which a Licensed Building Practitioner may be disciplined are set out in s 317 of the Act.
 If one or more of the grounds in s 317 applies, then the Board may apply disciplinary penalties as set out in s 318 of the Act. - [37] The Board's Complaints Procedures allow the Board either to set out the Board's decision on disciplinary penalty, publication and costs or to invite the Respondent to make submissions on those matters.
-The Respondent has not engaged in the disciplinary process and it is unlikely he will as regards penalty.
-Therefore, given the nature of the disciplinary offending and the level of penalty decided on the Board has decided to dispense with calling for further submissions.
-The Respondent will, however, be given an opportunity to comment on the level of penalty, costs and on publication should he consider there are further matters which the Board should take into consideration.

-- [38] As stated earlier the purpose of professional discipline is to uphold the integrity of the profession; the focus is not punishment, but the enforcement of a high standard of propriety and professional conduct. - [39] The Board does note, however, that the High Court in Patel v Complaints Assessment Committee7 has commented on the role of "punishment" in giving penalty orders stating that punitive orders are, at times, necessary to uphold professional standards:
+- [38] As part of the materials provided to the Board for the Hearing the Respondent provided submissions which were relevant to penalty, publication and costs and the Board has taken these into consideration. - [39] Given the nature of the disciplinary offending, the mitigation already heard and the level of penalty decided on the Board has decided to dispense with calling for further submissions.
+The Respondent will be given an opportunity, however, to comment on the level of penalty, costs and on publication should he consider there are further matters which the Board should take into consideration. - [40] As stated earlier the purpose of professional discipline is to uphold the integrity of the profession; the focus is not punishment, but the enforcement of a high standard of propriety and professional conduct. - [41] The High Court in Patel v Complaints Assessment Committee7 has commented on the role of "punishment" in giving penalty orders stating that punitive orders are, at times, necessary to uphold professional standards: